-- 5.117 The desk based assessment submitted with the application concludes that the site has potential for later prehistoric, Roman and Saxon remains.
-However, it also concludes that due to the works undertaken to construct the brick works, it is likely that any remains will have been damaged or destroyed and that those that do remain will only be of local significance.
-The assessment considers that there is little justification for further archaeological investigations of the site. - 5.118 However, the ECC archaeological team considers that further work is required.
-It recommends that, contrary to the conclusions of the desk based assessment, a full archaeological condition should be attached to an approval.
+5.118 The desk based assessment submitted with the application concludes that the site has potential for later prehistoric, Roman and Saxon remains.
+However, it also concludes that due to the works undertaken to construct the brickworks it is likely that any remains will have been damaged or destroyed and that those that do remain will only be of local significance.
+The assessment considers

+- that there is little justification for further archaeological investigations of the site. - 5.119 However, the ECC archaeological team consider that further work is required.
+They recommend that contrary to the conclusions of the desk based assessment, a full archaeological condition should be attached to an approval.
 This would require a phased approach for archaeological research.
 Firstly, including an assessment of the documentary sources to fully explore the development of the brick works and record in detail the type, form, technology and use of each kiln and structure on site.
-This would be followed, where the documentary research is not sufficient to fully address the aims outlined above, by targeted open area archaeological excavation.
-If the desk based assessment identifies areas, which have not been disturbed by the brick works or quarrying.
-ECC has stated that these will require trial trenching and excavation to assess if further archaeological deposits are threatened.
+This would be followed. where the documentary research is not sufficient to fully address the aims outlined above, by targeted open area archaeological excavation.
+If the desk based assessment identifies areas which have not been disturbed by the brickworks or quarrying, ECC have stated that these will require trial trenching and excavation to assess if further archaeological deposits are threatened.
 This is particularly considered to be the case as the ground level reduction, as referred to within the desk based assessment, appears to have varied between 0.1m and 0.7m.
-ECC considers that any reduction that has taken

-- place measuring less than 0.5m should be subject to trial trenches.
-ECC also considered that it is not necessarily the case that any findings are only likely to be of local significance. - 5.119 A planning condition relating to the need for a written scheme of archaeological work to be submitted to and agreed in writing by the Local Planning Authority could be attached to an approval.
-In particular, this should include a targeted desk based assessment on the brick works itself with archaeological excavation where necessary and trial trenching and excavation to assess if further archaeological deposits are threatened, particularly in areas where ground level reduction has not exceeded 0.5m.
+ECC consider that any reduction that has taken place measuring less than 0.5m should be subject to trial trenches.
+ECC also considered that it is not necessarily the case that any findings are only likely to be of local significance. - 5.120 A planning condition relating to the need for a written scheme of archaeological work to be submitted to and agreed in writing by the Local Planning Authority could be attached to an approval.
+In particular, this should include a targeted desk based assessment on the brickworks itself with archaeological excavation where necessary and trial trenching and excavation to assess if further archaeological deposits are threatened particularly in areas where ground level reduction has not exceeded 0.5m.
 Policy ENV1 of the Core Strategy states that the Council will protect landscapes of historical and archaeological interest and the supporting text to this policy refers to the potential archaeological interest within Great Wakering.
-For this reasoning, such a condition is considered justified here. - 5.120 ECC Minerals and Waste team has raised an objection to the proposal.
-It has advised that in order for its objection to be removed it will be necessary for the applicant to demonstrate that the brick earth deposits affected by the proposed housing development have previously been worked or, if economic reserves are found to be present, that the prior extraction of the brick earth is considered.
-A planning condition requiring further investigative work to be undertaken and any brick earth discovered to be removed could be attached to an approval.
+For this reasoning, such a condition is considered justified here. - 5.121 ECC Minerals and waste team have raised an objection to the proposal.
+They have advised that in order for their objection to be removed it will be necessary for the applicant to demonstrate that the brick earth deposits affected by the proposed housing development have previously been worked or, if economic reserves are found to be present, that the prior extraction of the brick earth is considered.
+A planning condition requiring further investigative work to be undertaken and any brickearth discovered to be removed could be attached to an approval.